 The TPR requires that a link be provided between these performance standards and land use development in the County's development code.
-Application requirements and approval criteria for discretionary land use review procedures provide this connection in the County's ZO and LDO in the following ways:
+Application requirements and approval criteria for discretionary land use review procedures provide this connection in a very general and indirect way in the County's ZO and LDO.